 Figure 3 shows Mountain Line's average weekday boardings from October 2018.
 Route 5, overlaid in yellow, has the lowest ridership in the system.
 In addition, the Thorpe area, known as Thorpe Loop has additional concerns for the system since it increases the ride time by 8 minutes or more for the passengers who are traveling downtown.
 Another section with low ridership is on Route 3, along Soliere/Country Club.
 This area is overlaid in blue.
-This section of the route is surrounded by bus stops in the top and middle of the ridership categories, making it difficult to reasonably cut the route.
+This section of the route is surrounded by bus stops in the top and middle of the ridership categories, making it challenging to reasonably cut the route at the same time.
 Country Club's low density and circuitous roads makes it difficult for a fixed-route bus to travel through the neighborhood.
-Therefore, this area would be better served with an on-demand program as a first milelast mile connection to bring people to these bus stops for better utilization.
+Therefore, it is possible to consider an on-demand program meeting new service area goals that would drop passengers at these low performing bus stops and increase their productivity.
+See Chapter 4 for more information.